 We have historically devoted substantially all of our efforts toward research and development and have never earned revenue from commercial sales of our products.
 We expect to continue to incur additional substantial losses in the foreseeable future as a result of our research and development activities, including preparing for and conducting our LUM-201 Phase 3 trial.
-As of June 30, 2024, we had approximately \$16.8 million of cash and cash equivalents.
-Our accumulated deficit as of June 30, 2024 was approximately \$179.5 million.
-Given our current development plans and cash management efforts, we anticipate our cash resources will be sufficient to fund operations into the first quarter of 2025.
-However, based on our current cash forecast and our dependence on our ability to obtain additional financing to fund our operations in advancing our PGHD program into a Phase 3 trial, we concluded that our available cash and cash equivalents as of June 30, 2024 will not be sufficient to fund our operations for at least 12 months from the filing date of this Ouarterly Report, and thus substantial doubt exists as to our ability to continue as a going concern.
+As of September 30, 2024, we had approximately \$13.5 million of cash and cash equivalents.
+Our accumulated deficit as of September 30, 2024 was approximately \$187.0 million.
+Based on our current cash forecast and our dependence on our ability to obtain additional financing to fund our operations in advancing our PGHD program into a Phase 3 trial, we concluded that our available cash and cash equivalents as of September 30, 2024 will not be sufficient to fund our operations for at least 12 months from the filing date of this Quarterly Report, and thus substantial doubt exists as to our ability to continue as a going concern.

-If available liquidity becomes insufficient to meet our obligations as they come due, our management's plan is to raise additional equity or financing to fund our future operations.
-There can be no assurances that such financing will be available on terms that are favorable to us, or at all.
-We have taken certain steps to reduce the scope of, delay and limit some or all of our planned research and development activities.
-If we are unable to raise additional funding to meet our working capital needs in the future, we will be forced to further delay or reduce the scope of our research programs, including our LUM-201 Phase 3 trial, and/or limit or cease our operations.
+Although management plans to complete the 2024 Merger in a timely manner, there can be no assurances that the 2024 Merger will close or, if it does close, that it would provide sufficient financing to continue operations.
+If the 2024 Merger does not close for any reason, there can be no assurance that any other financing will be available on terms that are favorable to us, or at all.
+We have taken certain steps to delay or reduce the scope of our research programs and limit our operations until we are able to close the 2024 Merger.
+If the 2024 Merger does not close, we will be forced to further delay or reduce the scope of our research programs, including our LUM-201 Phase 3 trial, and/or limit or cease our operations.

-We will require substantial additional capital beyond our current balance of cash and cash equivalents to fund our Phase 3 trial and our operations beyond the first quarter of 2025.
+If the 2024 Merger is not completed, we will require substantial additional capital beyond our current balance of cash and cash equivalents to fund our Phase 3 trial and our operations beyond the first quarter of 2025.
 We estimate the capital needed to fund our current operations and the PGHD program through the fourth quarter of 2026 will be approximately \$85.0 million to \$100.0 million.
-We plan to finance our operations and our Phase 3 trial through the sale of additional equity or debt securities, a credit facility or one or more strategic alliances.
+We plan to finance our operations and our Phase 3 trial by completing the 2024 Merger.
+If the 2024 Merger is not completed, we will need to finance our operations through the sale of additional equity or debt securities, a credit facility or one or more strategic alliances.
 The sale of additional equity or convertible debt securities will likely result in substantial ownership dilution to our stockholders.
 If we raise additional funds through the issuance of debt securities or preferred stock, these securities could have rights senior to those of our common stock and could contain covenants that would restrict our operations.
 Any such required additional capital may not be available on reasonable terms, if at all.
 If we are unable to obtain additional financing, we may be required to further reduce the scope of, delay or eliminate some or all of our planned research and development activities or to sell or liquidate our assets, dissolve or otherwise wind down our operations.
 Any of these events could result in a complete loss of your investment in our common stock.